Fair Value Measurement

-Stocks and ETFs: Valued at the closing price reported in the active market in which the individual securities are traded.
+Stocks and ETFs (level 1 and 2): Valued at the closing price reported in the active market in which the individual securities are traded.

-Mutual funds: Valued at the daily closing price reported by the fund.
+Mutual funds (level 1 and 2): Valued at the daily closing price reported by the fund.
 Mutual funds held by the Company are open-end mutual funds that are registered with the U.S. Securities and Exchange Commission.
 These funds are required to publish their daily net asset values and to transact at that price.
 The mutual funds held by the Company are deemed to be actively traded.

 Real estate owned: The Company estimates fair values of real estate owned using market information such as recent sales contracts, appraisals, recent sales, assessed values or discounted cash value models.